UPHL-BioNGS/Wastewater-genomic-analysis/README.md

             ├── UT-VH00770-230600_ncbi_submission_info.csv
             ├── UT-VH00770-230600_wastewater_sample_list.csv
             └──
-        └── all_freyja_results

 ```

 # Wastewater Lineage Data Aggregator

-This script needs to be run after you have finished running 'run_wwtp_sequencing_analysis.sh'.
-This script aggregates lineage data across wastewater sequencing runs.
+This script needs to be run after you have generated lineage results by running 'run_wwtp_sequencing_analysis.sh'.
+The script described below aggregates lineage data across wastewater sequencing runs.
 It takes the latest sequencing run results e.g., 'UT-VH00770-230600_freyja_lin_dict_long_df_lingrps_final.csv', cleans it up (adds collection date, lat-long data), and merges them with previous lineage abundance results to output an aggregated CSV file that can be uploaded into the Wastewater Microreact project.

 ## Configuration